Tronikelis/solid-swr/README.md

 Uses [createMutator](#createmutator) to mutate multiple keys at once

+## useMatchRevalidate

+Uses [createRevalidator](#createrevalidator) to revalidate multiple keys at once

+This hook also skips revalidating items from the store which do not have any hooks attached to them, this is known by looking at `_mountedCount` number

 ## useSwrInfinite

 Used for infinite loading, returns an array of accessors into correct store index